 Riyadh, as the capital and largest city of Saudi Arabia, is a key area point for both travel and trade.
 King Fahad Road and King Abdullah Street are popular areas for business with a number of key commercial properties based in these two locations.
 Large shopping malls have a strong presence in Riyadh and comprise the majority of consumer interest, offering extensive retail opportunities for foreign investment.

 To the west, Jeddah maintains an extensive port, which has contributed to the city being a commercial hub.
 Prime corporate office space and retail space are in demand.
-Chanel, Louis Vuitton and Gucci all have retail units in the city.
+Chanel, Louis Vuitton, and Gucci all have retail units in the city.
 Retail sales largely contribute to the economic revenues here.
-Reduced restrictions on wholesale and retail ownership will assist with attracting foreign investment.
+Reduced restrictions on wholesale and retail ownership will assist in attracting foreign investment.

 CEO comment – “In addition to housing, there is a strong demand for office and retail space.
 In efforts to reform the economy, the Government is looking particularly towards manufacturing and services as key areas.
 There are numerous opportunities for foreign investment in real estate, construction, service providers, retailers, community centres.”